JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

       applicable.

-The purpose of :class:`FoldsView` is to apply a precomputed sequence of assignment indices to some data container in a convenient manner.
+The purpose of :class:`FoldsView` is to apply a precomputed sequence of assignments to some data container in a convenient manner.
 By itself, :class:`FoldsView` is agnostic to any particular repartitioning- or resampling strategy.
-Instead the assignments, ``train_indices`` and ``val_indices``, need to be precomputed by such a strategy and then passed to :func:`FoldsView` with a concrete data container.
+Instead, the assignments, ``train_indices`` and ``val_indices``, need to be precomputed by such a strategy and then passed to :func:`FoldsView` with a concrete data container.
 The resulting object can then be queried for its individual folds using ``getindex``, or alternatively, simply iterated over.